timrutte/clustermind-dart-app-poc/README.md

 # Clustermind Flutter Application Proof of Concept

 This project is a simple Flutter application that demonstrates storing and retrieving data via an API.
+It provides frontend functionality for the Clustermind Go backend application, available at: [Clustermind Go API POC](https://github.com/timrutte/clustermind-go-api-poc).

 ## Getting Started